 How Much Money Can I Gamble?

-Any money you spend on gambling should be viewed as an entertainment expense and not a means to make money.
-Before you set out to gamble ask yourself these questions:
+Money spent on gambling should always be treated as an entertainment expense—not a way to make money.
+Before you play, ask yourself these questions:

-• Am I setting acceptable spending and time limits prior to gambling and sticking to them?
+• Am I setting clear spending and time limits and sticking to them?

 • Am I gambling money I’ll need for day-to-day expenses?